Article for advanced usersInformation on this page is intended for users with advanced technical knowledge.

 Update your Treon Industrial Node via SSH

-This article describes the process of updating your Treon Industrial Nodes and Industrial Nodes 6to the latest firmware version via an SSH connection to your Treon Gateway.
+This article describes the process of updating your Treon Industrial Nodes and Industrial Nodes 6 to the latest Treon Aito Release for Industrial Node via an SSH connection to your Treon Gateway.

 1 Schedule the Update

 The update process will approximately take 2 to 5 hours for smaller networks of 10 or less Industrial Nodes, with most nodes connecting directly to the Treon Gateway.

 For larger networks, the update time can be considerably longer.
 E.g., in networks that contain 100 or more Industrial Nodes, it can take 16 hours and even longer to update all the nodes.

 Please note: In some cases it can happen that not all Industrial Nodes in the network will update.
 If this happens, it is necessary to start the update process again.
 If after multiple attempts one or more Industrial Nodes did not update, it is likely that they are not able to download the image properly due to the routing within the network.
 In this case, please see the troubleshooting or contact Treon Customer Support.